Laure-cmyk/les-pissenlits/README.md

 ## Goal
  Through this work, we aim to raise awareness on the threats posed by invasive plants on indigenous plants, and how the proliferation can damage the fragile ecosystem.

+## Data classification
+We have established 4 main categories of data based on Infoflora dataset.
+**Qualitative : **
+    -Nominal : States registered
+    -Ordinal : Invasive / Potientially invasive
+**Quantitative : **
+    -Continuous : Number of observations
+    -Discrete : First and last year of observation

 ## References
 [Plants for Meadow Gardens](https://plants.cloudred.com/)